Life after death: A guide to donating your organs in Singapore once you die

 The deceased donation process can take 24 to 36 hours.

 There is no upper age limit for organ donation.
-The oldest deceased donor in Singapore was 83.
+The oldest dead donor in Singapore was 83.

 Up to seven lives can be saved by a donor.

-- Sources: SingHealth, Ministry of Health, Singapore Hospice
+- Sources: SingHealth, Ministry of Health, Singapore Hospice Council